Skip to main content

 Security Baseline: Default Deny

-Cluster default denies egress traffic (except DNS resolution, and Pods in kube-system namespace), strictly controlling network access permissions for cluster Pods:
+Deny all egress traffic by default (except DNS resolution and Pods in the kube-system namespace), strictly controlling Pod network access:

 Note

-Typically, ingress traffic is not set with global default deny; specific ingress policies can be set for sensitive services separately (e.g., A can only be accessed by B).
+Typically, a global default deny is not set for ingress traffic.
+Ingress policies can be configured for sensitive services on a case-by-case basis (e.g., A is only accessible by B).

 apiVersion: cilium.io/v2